w3s7y/revels-learning/README.md

 * Docker (we used 17.03.00-ea) but anything after this will *probably* be fine
 * Docker-compose (1.12.0)

-I would have put git in this list, however it is not required but more a nice to have as you can download the zip of this project directly from github.
+I would put git in this list, however it is not required but more a nice to have as you can download the zip of this project directly from github.

 ### Get the project code